palmin/ios-multi-back-button/README.md

   <img src="example.gif"/>

-You configure a view-controller to use there buttons with somelink like
+You configure a view-controller to use there buttons with some link like

 ````
 #import "AB_MultiBackButtonItem.h"